 Giving your water filter a quick backflush will keep it running at its optimal rate, and ultimately save you time when it comes to treating your water each day of the trip.

 The AutoFlow, HyperFlow, TrailShot and Thru-Link microfilters all use hollow fiber technology to filter your water.
 As the water flows through the walls of these fibers, contaminates are trapped inside.
 Backflushing dislodges and discards the contaminants, allowing the water to flow freely again.
-It’s especially important to backflush if you’re filtering water from cloudy or tea-colored sources, as the particulate can build up quickly.
+It’s especially important to backflush if you’re filtering water from cloudy or tea-colored sources, as the particulates can build up quickly.

 Learn how to backflush your AutoFlow, Hyperflow, TrailShot or Thru-Link microfilter, as we walk you through the simple steps in these videos.

-How to Backflush the MSR AutoFlow Filter
+How to Backflush the MSR AutoFlow Filter:

-- Remove the inlet hose from its barb on the male disconnect, then hold or hang the clean reservoir above the filter cartridge, and allow the water to flow back through the cartridge and out the inlet tube.
+- Remove the inlet hose from its barb on the male disconnect, then hold or hang the clean reservoir above the filter cartridge and allow the water to flow back through the cartridge and out the inlet tube.
 Allow at least a half-liter to flow through the filter cartridge to remove any debris collected in the fibers.

-How to Backflush the MSR HyperFlow Filter
+How to Backflush the MSR HyperFlow Filter:

-You’ll want to perform the backflushing process in a controlled area so, as not to lose any small parts.
+You’ll want to perform the backflushing process in a controlled area so as not to lose any small parts.

 - Start by removing the clean side cover cap and attaching it to the Quick Connect bottle adapter.